-Virgin Australia, Air New Zealand to forge new partnership
+Green light for Virgin Australia, Air New Zealand partnership

 Velocity points, status credits and lounge access are back on the table for AU-NZ flights.

-Velocity Golds and Velocity Platinums, along with members of the invitation-only Beyond program, would also enjoy access to the Kiwi carrier’s lounges when flying between Australia and New Zealand.
+Velocity Golds and Velocity Platinums, along with members of the invitation-only Beyond program, will also enjoy access to the Kiwi carrier’s lounges when flying on these VA-coded Air New Zealand flights.

 Virgin Australia and Air New Zealand enjoyed a long and deep partnership until October 2018, when the Kiwi carrier pulled out of the alliance over disagreement with Virgin Australia’s direction under then-CEO John Borghetti.